ics2oa-18-19/ics2oa-cpt-amy/README.md

-Unicorn Run
+# Unicorn Run

-Control the unicorn up and down to avoid black clouds from coming towards you!
+Avoid touching the black clouds by controlling the unicorn up and down